nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > <span style="color:Gray"> NOTE! </span> <br>
 >
 > * Constraint rationale: Email constraints are based on the Email Format of the International Organisation for Standardisation.
-> * Duplicate handling rationale: Emails are unique to each individual
+> * Duplicate handling rationale: Emails are unique to each individual.

 ### Address